Win32k Attack Surface Deep-Dive

 Mitigations

-- Win32k Type Isolation (RS3 / 2017) -- GDI objects allocated in separate pools to prevent cross-type confusion.
+Win32k Type Isolation (RS3 / 2017).
+GDI objects allocated in separate pools to prevent cross-type confusion.
 Blocked palette/bitmap primitives.
+This was the single most impactful Win32k mitigation.

-- Win32k Lockdown -- Reduces the win32k system call surface available from certain process types (e.g., browser sandboxes via
+Win32k Lockdown.
+Reduces the Win32k system call surface available from certain process types (e.g., browser sandboxes via PROCESS_MITIGATION_SYSTEM_CALL_DISABLE_POLICY).
+Effective for browser sandbox escapes but does not help for attacks from standard desktop applications.

-PROCESS_MITIGATION_SYSTEM_CALL_DISABLE_POLICY). - User-mode callback hardening -- Incremental locking improvements around callback callsites to prevent reentrancy UAF.
+User-mode callback hardening.
+Incremental locking improvements around callback callsites to prevent reentrancy UAF.
 Applied per-CVE rather than as a full refactor.
+Each fix closes one reentrancy window.

-These help, but the core problem persists: win32k calls back to user mode during object manipulation, and each callback opens a reentrancy window.
+These help, but the core problem persists: Win32k calls back to user mode during object manipulation, and each callback opens a reentrancy window.
+The mitigations raise the cost of exploitation without eliminating the vulnerability class.

 AutoPiff Detection